Open-Attestation/adr/ui_metadata.md

 - What fields they are sharing with others, in a human readable format
 - Selection of fields that they can choose to include/exclude

+## Concerns

+How should we label objects in an array?
+How do we allow users to remove an item in an array?
+Should we use this only for the normal-intermediate user while allowing advanced users to select any key-value pairs to show/hide?